ISTO, UMR 7327,

 Email : gina-elizabeth.mcgill@univ-orleans.fr

-Thesis topic: Micro-porosity formation in viscously deformed rocks (supervised by Jacques Précigout, Cécile Prigent, Laurent Arbaret, Laura Airaghi)
+Thesis title: Micro-porosity formation in viscously deformed rocks (supervised by Jacques Précigout, Cécile Prigent, Laurent Arbaret, Laura Airaghi)